tomalrussell/nismod_teaching_kit/docs/lecture_19/Lecture_19.2.md

----
-title: Mini-Lecture 19.2 -- Common challenges in infrastructure governance
+# Mini-Lecture 19.2 -- Common challenges in infrastructure governance

-keywords:

--   Enabling environment

--   Governance challenges

--   Infrastructure development contexts

-authors:

--   Nicholas Chow

----

 This mini-lecture highlights important challenges in infrastructure governance using the framework of the enabling environment to identify